smah29/personal-website/README.md

 website link : https://smah29.github.io/personal-website/

 The main file is index.html, run the website by running this file.
-Most of the code is in bootstrap.
+Most of the code is build with bootstrap.

-resource :
+Resources :

 1. https://getbootstrap.com/docs/5.2/getting-started/introduction/
 2. https://icons.getbootstrap.com/